NoStackApp/ns-cli/resources/Documentation/NoStackApi.md

 * "actionType": one of the permitted types.
 * "actionName": a string for humans that specifies what your action will achieve e.g. "Contact Supervisor"
 *   "userClassId": the id for the userClass to perform the action.
 TIP: find ids in your stack.json file in 'userClasses', which is that the beginning.
-*  "actionParameters": a list of relevant parameters for the action type.
+*  "actionParameters": a list of relevant parameters for the action typeName.
 The good news is that if you are missing one NoStack will tell you.

 A call to `CreateAction` returns an id that can subsequently be used in calls to `ExecuteAction`.